7shi/dante-la-el/Inferno/MT/compare-en.md

 turns to the perilous water and gazes,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">24</td><td>
-turns to the dangerous water and gazes,
+turns to the dangerous water and looks at it,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">24</td><td>
-Turns to the dangerous water and looks,
+turns to the perilous water and gazes,
 </td></tr>
 <tr><td>DeepL</td><td align="right">24</td><td>
 Turns himself to the perilous and wary water,